 Stay off social media and resist venting details of your divorce to anyone who will listen.
 Don’t badmouth your spouse to the kids or your family (even if he/she is badmouthing you to them).
 Remember that your divorce will also affect your kids.

 Rise above, bite your tongue, take a deep breath (or a hundred of them) and be the bigger person.

-As difficult as it might seem, you need to focus on taking care of yourself – physically, mentally, emotionally and spiritually so you can be in a better position to make conscious decisions about your future with a calm, clear, rational head.
+As difficult as it might seem, you need to focus on taking care of yourself – physically, mentally, emotionally, and spiritually so you can be in a better position to make conscious decisions about your future with a calm, clear, and rational head.

-Make every effort to help yourself not let your divorce ruin the rest of your life.
+Make every effort to help yourself and not let your divorce ruin the rest of your life.

 If you need help with how to cope with divorce, get yourself a good therapist, exercise, meditate, eat healthy, try to get enough sleep and surround yourself with positive people.
 Make a to-do list and do whatever you can to boost your energy and stay authentic and at your best.

 Be kind to yourself and don’t let yourself become a victim to your circumstances.
 There’s no doubt divorce is a very painful event, but it will only define you if you let it.

 The last tip on preparing for a divorce is to stay focused on the big picture.